 500 can be kept for 2 years if good storage facilities are provided.
 It is spread late in the afternoon when plants and soil are breathing in.

 Mix 50g of 500 in 15 litres of rain water/clean water.
-Stir for 1hour in clockwise and anti clockwise movements.
-Spray after stated time.
-This is for only 1 acre.
+Stir for 1 hour in clockwise and anti clockwise movements and spray after stated time..

 Silica is a six-sided crystal clear stone.
 It is crushed into powder and mixed with a little clean warm water, then stuffed in a cow horn.
 The horn tip is placed in heaped sand for water to evaporate.
 The horns are buried into the ground in a dry season for six months.

-Oak is a wide tree but grows slowly. it can live for more than 1000 years.
-This tree is selected because it can fight against fungi and make plants strong.
+Preparation 505 ( OAK BARK) is make from oak bark a wide tree buried together with the skulls of ruminants. the resulting humus is dark blackish brown.
+The tree can live for more than 1000 years and it selected because it can fight against fungi and make plants strong.

 - Cover the head of the animal in compost for 3 weeks in order to remove all the flesh softly.
 Do not boil the animal’s head to remove the flesh, but when buried in compost heap, all flesh will be completely removed leaving a clean skull.